-The unbridled success of Bitcoin and blockchain has led to the existence of many other cryptocurrencies or tokens.
-There are now more than 1,500 cryptocurrencies (and tokens) traded around the world.
+The rampant success of Bitcoin and blockchain has led to the existence of many other cryptocurrencies or tokens.
+There are currently over 1,500 cryptocurrencies (and tokens) traded around the world.
 Litecoin, monero, Dash, Ripple, Stratis and ZCash are some examples of popular coins.

 As an obvious consequence of all this hype, a whole new cryptocurrency trading industry has emerged around the world.
 Moreover, many blockchain-based applications inherently use cryptocurrency.
 Numerous crypto exchanges provide easy access to cryptocurrencies that ordinary people can use to explore such blockchain-based applications and other use cases.

 The following infographic about 33 cryptocurrencies described in four words or less is developed by our friends at Mrbtc.org, check out the infographic and share your thoughts on it.

 Professional casino player with over 10 years of experience, expert in online gambling.